Affidavit of Complaint

 Both parties must appear for the hearing before the Animal Control Commission.
 If the complainant does not appear for the hearing, the case is dismissed.
 If the defendant fails to appear for the hearing, the case is forwarded to the District Court of Maryland.
-A request to reschedule the hearing must be made to Animal Control at least five (5) days before the hearing.
+A request to reschedule the hearing must be made to Animal Care & Control at least five (5) days before the hearing.
 Each party may request one (1) rescheduling.

 The Chairman of the Commission regulates the course of the hearing and rules on procedural matters and objections during the course of the hearing.
 The proceedings are all recorded on tape.
 The complainant, defendant and all witnesses are sworn in prior to testifying.
 The defendant has the right to cross-examine the complainant and any of the complainant’s witnesses.
 The defendant is then given the opportunity to present his/her defense and to rebut any statements made.
 The defendant may present witnesses and other evidence.
 Cross-examination by the complainant is then permitted.

 The complainant presents his/her case first.
 The complainant my present witnesses and other evidence that he/she feels may be need to support his/her case.

 The Commission may ask questions of any party testifying at anytime.
 Each party will be allowed a short closing statement in which the relevant facts may be concisely summarized.

 After the conclusion of each case, the Commission may pause to deliberate and reach a finding on the matter.
 At the time of the hearing the Commission shall render a decision.